-- how the learning programme prepares participants for Community Learning and Development practice, including the relationship between programme content and the CLD competence framework. - how the CLD values and principles inform the programme - reference to all strands of CLD (for example, adult learning, youth work and community development) - the structure of the programme, including the practical elements (annex 3 provides guidance to evidencing the minimum 40 % practice) - how the programme integrates theory and practice - how the programme supports equality and diversity among the CLD workforce - how the relevant National Occupational Standards have been taken into account (eg youth work, community development) and, at degree level and above, the relevant QAA benchmark statements.
-The learning provider should state explicitly which ones are being used, how and why. - the SCQF levels or notional levels for each year/stage of the programme - the system for recognition of prior learning and/ or experiential learning - how the programme articulates with other CLD learning opportunities - opportunities for learning in inter-professional working - how awareness of securing improvement through self-evaluation using a range of frameworks including How Good is the Learning and Development in our Community.
+- how the learning programme prepares participants for Community Learning and Development practice, including the relationship between programme content and the CLD competence framework. - how the CLD values and principles inform the programme - reference to all strands of CLD (for example, adult learning, youth work and community development) - the structure of the programme, including the practical elements (annex 3 provides guidance to evidencing the minimum 40% practice) - how the programme integrates theory and practice - how the programme supports equality and diversity among the CLD workforce - how the programme enables students to demonstrate and foster essential digital skills in their practicei - how the relevant National Occupational Standards have been taken into account (eg youth work, community development) and, at degree level and above, the relevant QAA benchmark statements.
+The learning provider should state explicitly which ones are being used, how and why. - the SCQF levels or notional levels for each year/stage of the programme - the system for recognition of prior learning and/ or experiential learning